 Cabernet Sauvignon is widely accepted as a compulsory component of any Bordeaux Blend, with Merlot following close behind.
-In fact, the majority of Bordeaux Blend wines are often made exclusively from the Cabernet Sauvignon – Merlot blend.
+In fact, the majority of Bordeaux Blend wines are often made exclusively from a blend of these two varieties.
 The remaining components are Cabernet Franc, Petit Verdot and Malbec, used in varying combinations and proportions.
 Even Carmenere is on the list of possible ingredients, despite being rarely used by modern Bordeaux vineyards (notable exceptions include Haut-Bailly, Brane-Cantenac and Clerc-Milon).

 Flexibility and a useful vagueness are key assets of the term "Bordeaux Blend", but are also its Achilles' heel; if it becomes too broad or too widely used it will lose its meaning.
 Is a Bordeaux Blend still a Bordeaux Blend if it contains Zinfandel, Sangiovese or Syrah?
 Without a formal definition to go by, the answer to that question lies entirely in the collective consciousness of those who use the phrase.
 Provided that Bordeaux's vignerons don't discover a new grape variety (Cabernet Sauvignon is only a few hundred years old), the term's definition remains relatively clear.